5 Tips for Driving in Hot and Sunny Weather

 3. Keep cool on the road

 Your A/C can increase fuel consumption by up to 20 per cent due to the extra load on the engine.
 Save on energy by having your cabin air filter regularly inspected, hitting that little re-circulation button, opening your windows or sunroof and parking in shaded spots.
-Don’t overuse your car’s A/C and be sure to give it a break by turning it off every now and then.
+Don’t overuse your car’s A/C and be sure to give it a break by turning it off occasionally.

 Subscribe & get more from Onlia